Autonomy, Productivity and Neurodiversity in Academia

 What You'll Gain:

-Don't miss this opportunity to stay ahead in your journey!
+Don't miss out on this opportunity to practice with AI tools that aid you in your research.

 This workshop is free of charge, but spots are limited!